Rhinophyma is a skin disorder that causes the nose to become enlarged. Some other symptoms include lumpy, thickened skin and broken blood vessels.

 Keep reading to learn more about the causes, symptoms, diagnosis, and treatment of rhinophyma.

-Rhinophyma occurs more often in males, at a ratio ranging from 5:1 to 30:1 and it typically develops in people aged 50–70.
+Despite this, rhinophyma occurs more often in males.
+It also tend to develop in people aged 50–70.
 Due to the higher prevalence in males, scientists suspect that male hormones increase the risk.

-Some people believe that alcohol consumption may lead to the condition, but studies do not support this link.
-However, alcohol and caffeine can both temporarily dilate blood vessels, which seems to worsen rhinophyma.
+Rhinophyma has historically been referred to as alcoholic nose due to the incorrect belief that alcohol consumption may lead to the condition.
+However, studies do not support this link.
+That said, alcohol and caffeine can both temporarily dilate blood vessels, which seems to worsen rhinophyma.

 Later, this condition advances to vascular rosacea, which involves swollen blood vessels and redness.
 It later progresses to acne rosacea and causes inflammatory breakouts.